-161. The '181 patent claims are not directed to a "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," or "a building block of the modern economy."
+- 163. The '181 patent claims are not directed to a "method of organizing human activity," "fundamental economic practice long prevalent in our system of commerce," or "a building block of the modern economy."
+Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary. - 164.
+The '181 patent claims are not directed at the broad concept/idea of "encrypting" or "decrypting" information.
 Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary.
+These methods and systems are technologies unique to the Internet age. - 165.
+The inventive concepts claimed in the '181 patent are technological, not "entrepreneurial."
+For example, transcrypting protected electronic information between a first (e.g., server) encrypted form and a second (e.g., network) encrypted form without a substantial processes."); Elena Ferrari and Bhavani Thuraisingham.
+Security and Privacy for Web Databases and Services at 17, PROCEEDINGS OF THE EDBT CONFERENCE (March 2003) ("very little work has been devoted to security"); Elisa Bertino et al.; Selective and Authentic Third-Party Distribution of XML Documents at 1263, IEEE TRANSACTIONS ON KNOWLEDGE AND DATA ENGINEERING, Vol. 16 No. 10 (October 2004) ("The most intuitive solution is that of requiring Publishers to be trusted with regard to the considered security properties.
+However, this solution could not always be feasible in the Web environment since large Web-based systems cannot be easily verified to be secure.").

-162. The '181 patent claims are not directed at the broad concept/idea of "encrypting" or "decrypting" information.
-Instead, they are limited to a concretely circumscribed set of methods and systems for transcrypting electronic information that is transmitted over a computer network via an intermediary.
-These methods and systems are technologies unique to the Internet age.
+intermediate representation of the information in decrypted form is a specific, concrete solution to the technological problem of transferring encrypted information via an intermediary without providing the intermediary substantial access to the information.

-163. The inventive concepts claimed in the '181 patent are technological, not "entrepreneurial."
-For example, transcrypting protected electronic information between a first (e.g., server) encrypted form and a second (e.g., network) encrypted form without a substantial intermediate representation of the information in decrypted form is a specific, concrete solution to the technological problem of transferring encrypted information via an intermediary without providing the intermediary substantial access to the information.
-164. Researchers have identified the problems the '181 patent is directed at solving arise from new security challenges relating to cloud computing.
+166. Researchers have identified the problems the '181 patent is directed at solving arise from new security challenges relating to cloud computing.